Noosa Surfing Dog Championship: 2024

+2025

+The 2025 VetShopAustralia Surfing Dog Championship was held at Noosa First Point on Saturday 15 March 2025 at 3pm.
+The winner of the Best Wave Award was red cattle dog Bear and her owner Isaac.
+The winner of the Best Wipeout was Poppy the poodle and Michelle.
+The People's Choice award went to corgi Basil who surfed with Cindy.

+2026

+The 2026 VetShopAustralia Surfing Dog Championship date and location has been announced.
+It will once again be held at Noosa First Point on Saturday 14 March 2026 at 3pm.

 Media

 The VetShopAustralia Surfing Dog Championships has received extensive television coverage within Australia including being subject of stories on Harry's Practice, Totally Wild and The Today Show and receiving coverage on Channel 7 News, Channel Nine News and ABC Regional News.

 Celebrity judges

 Judges of the event over the years have included TV Personality Dr Harry Cooper, Pro Surfer Layne Beachley, and Bondi Vet Dr. Alex Hynes.